Avi Rokah

 Protect Your Back And Improve Function By Improving Posture And Firing Sequence of Muscles

 If you asked Sensei Nishiyama what is the best training for yoko geri, he would say “do yoko geri”, and this is totally true.
-Most of the training for a karate person should be karate technique and timing, but at the same token, some supplemental training can help.
+Most of the training for a karate person should be karate technique and timing, whether you are attending kids karate classes or karate lessons for adults, but at the same token, some supplemental training can help.
 We talk about moving from the center and out of optimal posture.
 If we don’t have a strong and stable center we cannot move effectively from the center and might also hurt our spine, especially when producing big forces.
-If we don’t move out of optimal posture we won’t fulfill our potentials
+If

 Protect Your Back And Improve Function By Improving Posture And Firing Sequence of Muscles Read More »